Onnazzz/Web-Page-for-Search-Genes-and-Operons-of-E.Coli/README.md

 Index.html is the script of the principal page of the web page.

+Image files are used either as buttons or solely for decoration.
+(Image credit goes to Rodrigo)

 All other files have the different scripts to obtain the required data.

 For example: